Canopus, Egypt: Ancient Egypt

 Canopus was the site of a temple to the Egyptian god Serapis.

 The name of Canopus appears in the first half of the 6th century BC in a poem by Solon.
 Early Egyptological excavations some 2 or 3 km from the area known today as Abu Qir have revealed extensive traces of the city with its quays, and granite monuments with the name of Ramesses II, but they may have been brought in for the adornment of the place at a later date.
 The exact date of the foundation of Canopus is unknown, but Herodotus refers to it as an ancient port.
 Homeric myth claims that it was founded by Menelaus, and named after Canopus, the pilot of his ship, who died there after being bitten by a serpent.
 Legend describes how Menelaus built a monument to his memory on the shore, around which the town later grew up.
 There is unlikely to be any connection with "canopy".
 A temple to Osiris was built by king Ptolemy III Euergetes, but according to Herodotus, very near to Canopus was an older shrine, a temple of Heracles that served as an asylum for fugitive slaves.
 Osiris was worshipped at Canopus under a peculiar form: that of a vase with a human head.
 Through an old misunderstanding, the name "canopic jars" was applied by early Egyptologists to the vases with human and animal heads in which the internal organs were placed by the Egyptians after embalming.

+The ancient city of Canopus is attested to, in part, by the Decree of Canopus.
+The decree mentions the temple of Canopus and an important rite in which, once a year, [an effigy of] Osiris is transported from Heracleium to Canopus.
+Specifically, the decree says, "...to consecrate the same goddess like Osiris, in the temple of Canopus,...we shall draw along Osiris during the drawing along of the barge to the same temple, at the season of the year, from the temple which is in Heracleium, on the twenty-ninth of the month of Choac".